Abundance Wimbledon

 2. advise us of their best available times; and/or

-3. be easily contactable by mobile or whatsapp
+3. be easily contactable by WhatsApp

 so that we can match the donations/picking with the pickers and drivers easily and on a timely basis.